 IFRS 9 addresses classification and measurement of financial assets and replaces the multiple category and measurement models in IAS 39 for debt instruments with a new mixed measurement model having only two categories; amortized cost and fair value through profit or loss.
 IFRS 9 also replaces the models for measuring equity instruments and such instruments are either recognized at fair value through profit or loss or fair value through other comprehensive income.
 The effective date of this standard was January 1, 2018.
 The Company has adopted this new standard as of its effective date on a retrospective basis with the exception of financial assets that were derecognized at the date of initial application, January 1, 2018.
 The 2017 comparatives were not restated.
 As a result of the new classification model and measurement requirements under IFRS 9, the Company has elected to classify the available for sale investments as fair value through other comprehensive income.
-Due to the adoption of IFRS 9, during the six months ended June 30, 2018, a loss of \$21,944 on the investments held as fair value through other comprehensive income were recorded in other comprehensive income.
+Due to the adoption of IFRS 9, during the nine months ended September 30, 2018, a loss of \$14,537 on the investments held as fair value through other comprehensive income.
 The new classification and measurement of the Company's financial assets are as follows: